tg123/myslot/README.markdown

 Introduction
 ------------
-Myslot is a World of Warcraft Addon to transfer settings between accounts.
+Myslot is a World of Warcraft Addon for transferring settings between accounts.

 Myslot is used to export your ActionBar Layout, Marcos and Key Bindings as a transfer-friendly text.
 Any character, even different class, can use Myslot to import the setting from the 'Exported text'